Multicultural Lesson Plans and Resources

 Music as Social Protest

-A lesson plan from PBS.
+A lesson plan from PBS to be used with

 Blues Impulse